duckduckgo/duckduckhack-docs/walkthroughs/calculation.md

 };
 ```

 Next we'll calculate the greatest common factor.
-Notice we'll place a subroutine outside the handle function - so make sure to paste that in as well, just outside the handle function.
+Notice we'll place a subroutine outside the handle function, so make sure to paste that in as well, just outside the handle function.

 ```perl
 handle remainder => sub {